aosabook/500lines/pedometer/chapter.md

 If we assume that we're just as likely to accuarately count peaks as we are to count troughs, we'll get the most accurate result by counting both and taking the average of the two to determine our final step count.
 This will remove some error from certain data sets that have less prominent peaks or troughs.
 We can count troughs in a similar fashion, by using a threshold that is exactly the negative of our previous threshold.

 Let's implement this threshold strategy in code.
-So far, we have a Parser class that contains our parsed waveform, and classes that give us the necessary information about a user and a device.
+So far, we have a Processor class that contains our processed, smooth waveform, and classes that give us the necessary information about a user and a device.
 What we're missing is a way to analyze the @parsed_data waveform with the information from User and Device, and count steps, measure distance, and measure time.
-The analysis portion of our program is different from the data manipulation of the Parser, and different from the information collection and aggregation of the User and Device classes.
+The analysis portion of our program is different from the data manipulation of the Processor, and different from the information collection and aggregation of the User and Device classes.
 Let's create a new class called Analyzer to perform this data analysis.

 ~~~~~~~
 require 'mathn'
-require_relative 'parser'
+require_relative 'processor'
 require_relative 'user'
 require_relative 'device'